 - Prospective GSA Schedule Contractors - Are Schedules a Good Fit for Me?

 - System for Award Management (SAM)

-- The Central Contractor Registration (CCR) is a single point of entry for vendors that want to do business with the federal government.
-CCR was created to be the single repository of vendor data to avoid administrative duplication and allow contractors to take responsibility for the accuracy of their own business information by supplying it directly to the government.
-CCR's Dynamic Small Business Search function may be used to identify small, disadvantaged, 8(a), veteran and women-owned businesses to fulfill needs.
+- The System for Award Management (SAM) is a single point of entry for vendors that want to do business with the federal government.
+SAM was created to be the single repository of vendor data to avoid administrative duplication and allow contractors to take responsibility for the accuracy of their own business information by supplying it directly to the government.
+SAM’s Dynamic Small Business Search function may be used to identify small, disadvantaged, 8(a), veteran and women-owned businesses to fulfill needs.